In Karl Marx’s youthful and spirited defense of Mosel wine-growers the foretaste of a revolutionary career

 Cartoon representing Marx as Prometheus chained to a printing press and tormented by a Prussian eagle.

-By 1842, when a twenty-four year-old Karl Marx became the editor of the Rheinische Zeitung, a start-up newspaper dedicated to supporting liberal, reformist causes, conditions in the Mosel Valley (the population was almost totally dependent on the vine for its economic well-being) had become desperate.
+By 1842, when Marx became the editor of the Rheinische Zeitung, a start-up newspaper dedicated to supporting liberal, reformist causes, conditions in the Mosel Valley (the population was almost totally dependent on the vine for its economic well-being) had become desperate.
 Marx was fresh from university where he had been an enthusiastic follower of the philosopher Georg Wilhelm Hegel — but his agile mind had already turned away from the airy idealism that characterized German philosophical speculation of the period to concentrate his attention on the actual, material facts of life.

 “Philosophers have only interpreted the world in various ways,” he would write a few years later.
 “The point is to change it.”